Instagram is still the search engine to watch.

 But posting at the right times during the day will help promote your engagement and get you in front of your audience when they’re most active.
 It will also increase the likelihood that you’re content is featured on the Explore page, as Instagram tends to promote posts that have published recently.

-Sprout Social recently updated their ongoing list of the best times to post on social media.
+Sprout recently updated their ongoing list of the best times to post on social media.
+Bear in mind that this is based on Central Time Zone (CDT).

-They discovered that Wednesdays appear to be the sweet spot in the week, while Mondays have the least amount of engagement, with Fridays between 10am-11am also seeing high engagement.
+They discovered that Wednesdays appear to be the sweet spot in the week, and Fridays between 10am-11am also see high engagement.
+Meanwhile, Sundays have the least amount of engagement, so that sounds like a great day to take a break.

 Start by posting at different times throughout the day, spread out over the course of the week, and after enough time has passed do a deep dive into the analytics you’ve gathered to determine what times get the best engagement for your brand.